bitbi-core/bitbi.org.website/content/governance/contracts.md

 bg-color = "red"
 +++

-Any independent party may issue an RGB contract or develop an RGB schema, which provides the business logic sharable by multiple contracts.
+Any independent party may issue an BTB contract or develop an BTB schema, which provides the business logic sharable by multiple contracts.
 No organization should standardize schemata and contracts; however an independent registry or safety scoring may exist.
 No governance is applied to this layer.